-Royal wedding bridesmaids and page boys
+Royal wedding bridesmaids and pageboys

 Just before Ms Markle arrived, the Duchess of Cambridge helped coax the children into position.
 They were handed flowers, ready for their big moment.
 And they walked back down the aisle with the newlyweds at the end of the service.

-A wave goodbye from Prince Charlotte after the service as the new Duke and Duchess of Sussex boarded a horse-drawn landau for the procession in front of cheering crowds.
+A wave goodbye from Princess Charlotte after the service as the new Duke and Duchess of Sussex boarded a horse-drawn landau for the procession in front of cheering crowds.